jaysheeldodia/Credit-Card-Limit-Estimator/README.md

 This project is useful for financial institutions to evaluate customer creditworthiness, improve risk management, and offer customized credit solutions.

+## Note
+The Web Application might take a few seconds/minutes to run when you are running it for the first time or after a long time.
+This is because it runs on a free server.
+This server shuts down upon inactivity and starts again once a request to the server is made.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)